Police officer killed in suspected Brussels terror attack

 Associated Press

-BRUSSELS (AP) — One police officer died and another was injured following a stabbing attack in Brussels Thursday, which a Belgian judicial official said was suspected to be terrorism-linked.

-The suspected attacker was shot and “neutralized” after the stabbing and taken to hospital, Belgian police said.
+BRUSSELS (AP) — A lone assailant killed one police officer and injured another Thursday in a stabbing attack that two Belgian judicial officials said was suspected to be terrorism-linked.
+The suspect was shot and taken to a hospital.

+Eric Van der Sypt, from the federal prosecutor’s office, told The Associated Press the suspect was wounded by other police officers after the stabbing.

+Van der Sypt added that investigators suspected the attack took place in a “terrorist context.”
+The prosecutor’s office told the AP it took over the case because there is “a suspicion of a terror attack.”

-“One of our patrols was attacked by a man armed with a knife,” police said.
+“One of our patrols was attacked by a man armed with a knife,” police said, quoted by Le Soir newspaper.
 “The two police officers then called for reinforcements.
 An officer from another patrol used his firearm to neutralize the attacker.”

 “The two injured detectives and the assailant were taken to hospital,” police added.

-A judicial official who could not be quoted by name because the investigation is ongoing told The Associated Press there is “a suspicion of a terror attack.”
-The official did not elaborate.
+Le Soir said one of the officers was stabbed in the neck and died from his injuries.

+Het Laatste Nieuws daily reported that the suspect had gone to a police station on Thursday morning warning he would kill an officer.

-According to Belgian media, the attacker shouted “Allahu akbar,” the Arabic phrase for “God is great.”
-Le Soir newspaper said the dead police officer was stabbed in the neck and died in hospital.
+According to Belgian media, the attacker shouted “Allahu akbar,” the Arabic phrase for “God is great,” during the attack, which occurred around 7:15 p.m. local time.

 Belgian Prime Minister Alexander De Croo posted a message of condolences to the family and friends of the dead officer.